 |Participant literacy required||No|

-Direct observation can be implemented for anyone as long there are no ethical restrictions.
-Considerations relating to the use of direct observation for assessing diet are summarised in Table D.3.3.
+Considerations relating to the use of direct observation for assessing physical activity are summarised by population in Table P.3.19.

-Table D.3.3 Diet assessment by direct observation in different populations.
+Table P.3.19 Physical activity assessment by direct observation in different populations.

-A method specific instrument library is being developed for this section.
+A list of specific direct observation instruments is being developed for this section.
 In the meantime, please refer to the overall instrument library page by clicking here to open in a new page.